Help Us Redesign Our Website! We could really use your feedback, please take our survey

 Korea

-Overshadowed by WWII, the Korean War has often been called America's "forgotten war."
-But, like Vietnam, it was part of a larger Cold War struggle to extinguish communism.
+Overshadowed by WWII, the Korean War has often been called America's "forgotten war," though like Vietnam it was part of a larger Cold War struggle to extinguish communism.
 In 1950, North Korean communist troops invaded South Korea, which was an American ally.
-Seeking to protect South Korea and prevent the spread of communism in Asia, President Harry Truman sent General Douglas MacArthur to command the United Nations forces.
-The Korean conflict lasted three years (1950 - 1953).
-It was dominated by self-serving negotiations and stalemates that delayed the armistice and cost thousands of lives.
+Seeking to protect South Korea and to prevent the spread of communism in Asia, President Harry Truman sent General Douglas MacArthur to command the United Nations forces.
+Lasting three years (1950-1953), the Korean conflict was dominated by politically motivated negotiations and stalemates that delayed the armistice and cost thousands of lives.

 132,000 Wisconsin citizens served in Korea.
 For the first time in American history, military units were racially integrated.
-Mitchell Red Cloud, a Native American from Hatfield, was one of five men from Wisconsin to receive a Congressional Medal of Honor in Korea.
+Mitchell Red Cloud, a Ho Chunk from Hatfield, was one of five men from Wisconsin to receive a Congressional Medal of Honor in Korea.
+Women were also involved, serving as nurses, in the Woman’s Army Corps (WAC), Women in the Air Force (WAF), Navy Women’s Reserves and Women Marines.
+When hostilities ceased, Chinese armies remained on their side of the North Korean border and the North and South, separated by a wide "demilitarized zone," entered a long period of tense relations.

 McCarthy